nics-tw/petsard/docs/2024-01-05-Missingist.md

 # Missingist

-`Missingist` deal with the missing values in a dataset.
-We provide four methods to cope with them.
+The `Missingist` module handles missing values in a dataset, offering four methods for coping with them.

 ## `Missingist_Drop`: Drop the missing values

-Drop the corresponding rows with missing values in any column.
+This method involves dropping the rows containing missing values in any column.

 ```python
 from PETsARD.Processor.Missingist import Missingist_Drop